 Purchase Requisition Custom Report allows you to generate any data set describing all PRs you have access to in Precoro.
-After running, PR Custom Report could be downloaded in XLSX format.
-Thus, you can gather, filter, process, analyze, and use any information about PRs.
+After running, the PR Custom Report can be downloaded in XLSX format.
+Thus, you can gather, filter, process, analyze, and use any information about your company’s Purchase Requisitions.

 - By documents, using only General data

 - By items, using Items (and other) data.

 Let’s consider examples of both types and define their features and advantages.

 You can filter the Purchase Requisition Custom Report by Items and Documents Custom Fields.